 Research suggests reflexology may be associated with an immediate reduction in anxiety and pain level experienced by cancer patients.
 There is evidence to suggest that reflexology may reduce anxiety in people who have had coronary bypass surgery.
 Studies suggest that reflexology may be associated with a shorter duration of labour, as well as a decrease in the intensity of labour pain.

-Reflexology can assist in relieving symptoms related to:
+Reflexology may assist in relieving symptoms related to:

 - Pain relief